pyo3

 Fundamental properties of objects tied to the Python interpreter.

-The Python interpreter is not threadsafe.
+The Python interpreter is not thread-safe.
 To protect the Python interpreter in multithreaded scenarios there is a global lock, the global interpreter lock (hereafter referred to as GIL) that must be held to safely interact with Python objects.
 This is why in PyO3 when you acquire the GIL you get a Python marker token that carries the lifetime of holding the GIL and all borrowed references to Python objects carry this lifetime as well.
 This will statically ensure that you can never use Python objects after dropping the lock - if you mess this up it will be caught at compile time and your program will fail to compile.

 It also supports this pattern that many extension modules employ: